 The athletes must be within the weight limits of the category in which they are inscribed.

-There is 2 kg tolerance for athletes who competed in the individual Championships and NO tolerance for athletes who are only inscribed for the team competition.
-Athletes who compete in the individual competition the day of the team weigh-in are not required for the weigh-in if they are listed in the plus categories in the team event.
-All other athletes must attend.
+There is 2 kg tolerance for athletes who competed in the preceding individual competition (they must have competed in at least one contest) and NO tolerance for athletes who are only inscribed for the team competition.

+The details of the weigh-in will be described in the outlines for the event.
+Event organisers should take into consideration that if an athlete is competing in an individual event the day before a team competition and is not registered in the plus categories they should not have to weigh-in on that day.

 During the competition, an athlete may compete in one category higher than the category in which they are inscribed.
 Before the start of the official weigh-in the coach can update the team list.